 Let your kids know that February 2nd is the exact halfway point between the Winter Solstice and Spring Equinox - basically, we're halfway through the winter season.

 German settlers brought folklore about the hibernating hedgehogs, shadows of animals and longer winters when they settled in Pennsylvania.
-Hedgehogs are not native to America, but ground hogs are and they first emerge from their burrows in early February so the legend was transferred to them.
+Hedgehogs are not native to America, but groundhogs are and they also emerge from their burrows in early February so the legend was transferred to them.

 Take your kids outside and ask them if they see their shadow.